wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 * `/api/articles/author/{parameter_X}`

-Click the endpoint to expand its parameters and view which type was automatically detected for the diverse parameter.
+Click the endpoint to expand its request parameters and view which type was automatically detected for the diverse parameter.

 ![!API Discovery - Variability in path](../images/about-wallarm-waf/api-discovery/api-discovery-variability-in-path.png)